Question

 Resume Experts • 10+ Years Experience

-I've compiled powerful synonyms you can use instead of "supervised" that will make your resume stand out to hiring managers and demonstrate the true impact of your leadership experience.
+I've compiled some powerful synonyms you can use instead of Supervised that will make your leadership experience stand out to hiring managers and demonstrate the real value you brought to your teams and organizations.

 Better Alternatives to Use Instead